easybuilders/easybuild-docs/docs/easybuild-v5/run_shell_cmd.md

 First of all `run_shell_cmd` has been designed so the defaults can be used for most situations.
-In that case the main thing to watch out for is the return code, which changed from a tuple `(output, exit_code)` to a named tuple with three fields:
+In that case the main thing to watch out for is the return code, which changed from a tuple `(output, exit_code)` to a named tuple with multiple fields, the most prominent ones being:

 - `output`: command output, `stdout`+`stderr` combined if `split_stderr` is disabled, only `stdout` otherwise
 - `exit_code`: exit code of command (integer)